TheGoodlike13/liberty_or_death/README.md

     CWIML4537E: The login operation could not be completed.
     The specified principal name krbPrincipalName=bob@GOODLIKE.EU,cn=GOODLIKE.EU,cn=kerberos,ou=Services,dc=goodlike,dc=eu is not found in the back-end repository.

 Well, shit.
-It's clearly connecting, but it can't find the ol' bob.
+It's clearly connecting, but it can't find the ol' `bob`.

-Let's try adding something like 'ldap/192.168.1.1' to the keytab:
+Let's try adding something like `ldap/192.168.1.1` to the `keytab`:

     sudo kadmin.local
     > addprinc -randkey ldap/192.168.1.1
     > ktadd -k /etc/krb5.ldap.keytab ldap/192.168.1.1
     > q

-Then copy over the keytab to this project.
+Then copy over the `keytab` to this project.
 No effect.
 Restarting VM?
 No effect.

-It seems no matter what I do, the user which ends up performing the query is 'ldap/192.168.1.5', which is odd, as that is based on the server IP address.
+It seems no matter what I do, the user which ends up performing the query is `ldap/192.168.1.5`, which is odd, as that is based on the server IP address.
 You'd expect the client IP to figure here, but no.

-Anyway, without the 'ignore_acceptor_hostname' it doesn't connect, but then it can't find bob.
+Anyway, without the `ignore_acceptor_hostname` it doesn't connect, but then it can't find `bob`.
 Maybe the basic auth approach is better after all...

 Well, we get same result with basic auth, same exact error.
 Blegh.

-One possibility is that we must define 'activedFilters' under the LDAP registry.
+One possibility is that we must define `activedFilters` under the LDAP registry.
-It seems it has some default values, but they might be not applicable for our 'custom' LDAP setup.
+It seems it has some default values, but they might be not applicable for our "custom" LDAP setup.
 I guess the approach we've been taking is actually beyond the pale, or something.
 Wowee.

 Unfortunately, the defaults make absolutely no sense to me: